Til Kiwe: Military service

 During the Second World War, Kiefer served in the Luftwaffes Fallschirmjäger (paratroops).
 Between 1941 and 1942, he was in the elite 1st Parachute Division, which was part of Army Group South, during the invasion of the Soviet Union.
 In late 1942, Kiefer was transferred to the Afrika Korps fighting in North Africa.
-There he served as a Hauptmann in the 4th Panzerjäger Company, part of the Hermann Goring Division's Reconnaissance Battalion.
+There he served as a Hauptmann in the 4th Panzerjäger Company, part of the Hermann Göring Division's Reconnaissance Battalion.

-He became a prisoner of war when all Axis forces in North Africa surrendered in Tunisia on 12 May 1943.
+He became a prisoner of war on 12 May 1943 after all Axis forces in North Africa surrendered following defeat in the Tunisian campaign.
 Six days after becoming a POW, Kiefer was awarded the Knight's Cross of the Iron Cross.
-He was sent to a POW camp in Colorado, USA.
-It was from there he made several escape attempts.
-On one occasion, Kiefer made it as far as St. Louis by train before he was recaptured.
-After escaping from a prison camp in Oklahoma, Kiefer made it all the way to the Mexican border before being caught.
+He was sent to Camp Trinidad, a POW camp eight miles from Trinidad, Colorado, USA.
+From here he made several escape attempts.
+On one occasion, Kiefer made it as far as St. Louis by train before he was caught.
+After escaping from another prison camp in Oklahoma, Kiefer made it to the Mexican border before being recaptured again.

 He was repatriated to Germany after the war.